all stories from this project:

 Artist-activist and one of the founding members of the Liberation Cafe in the ‘90s

-Peter Bohmer: Community Roots, Liberation Cafe
+Peter Bohmer: Community Roots 2023-24 Third Spaces Series, Liberation Cafe

 “One thing I think that happens in society is we have a very limited historical memory.
 In the United States there's been a lot of oppression, but there's always been resistance.
 To me I think of education a lot, not just formal, but informal.
 And again, this idea of trying to do education, not in a top down way, but more where you respect the people and you try to build on their experience and have them understand it more deeply.
 But I think that’s so important that people have some knowledge of what people have done, so we can learn from mistakes, but also strengthen them.
 Nothing is ever exactly the same, but I think historical memory is really important.”